Unjustified Revulsion Towards Investing In Chinese Companies

 Following Tencent's VooV Meeting, Alibaba's Conference solution is coming for Zoom Video amid heavy investment in its cloud infrastructure

-Hot on the heels of announcing an additional 200 billion yuan (USD28 billion) investment in its cloud infrastructure to tap on the digitalization boom, Alibaba Group launched a $30 million program aimed at helping global SMEs hit by Covid-19.
+Hot on the heels of announcing an additional 200 billion yuan (USD28 billion) investment in its cloud infrastructure to tap on the digitalization boom, Alibaba Group launched a $30 million program aimed at helping global SMEs hit by COVID-19.
 The cloud division is among the internet titan's fastest-growing businesses, with its Q4 2019 cloud revenue climbing 62 percent to 10.7 billion yuan.

 Alibaba could also be concerned about the competition amid a rapidly growing market as it conceded some market share in Q4 2019 (from 47.3 percent to 46.4 percent) from the prior quarter, even as it remained the leading provider by far (Tencent Cloud was 18.0 percent).
 The move to assist SMEs is shrewd as it would bolster its corporate image and potentially lock in these businesses as they grow their revenue and demand more cloud services in the future.